 - Connection to new technology improves functionality and capabilities for public safety

-- Interoperability with compatible P25 standards allow users of multiple agencies to communicate directly without loss or interruption of transmission.
+- Interoperability with compatible P25 Radio System standards allows users of multiple agencies to communicate directly without loss or interruption of transmission.

 Trusted Security and Encryption Options